aodkrisda/slimajs/README.md

 ##CONFIG:
-This MySql version, just run this sql and you ready to go:
+This is MySql version, just run this sql and you ready to go:
 ```sql
 CREATE TABLE IF NOT EXISTS `users` (
   `id` int(11) unsigned NOT NULL AUTO_INCREMENT,